sevenysw/MathGeo2022/README.md

 Reference:

-Beckouche S, Ma J. Simultaneous dictionary learning and denoising for seismic data.
-Geophysics, 2014, 79(3):A27-A31.
+S. Beckouche, J. Ma, Simultaneously dictionary learning and denoising for seismic data, Geophysics, 2014, 79 (3), A27-A31.

 * DDTF3D: